-We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$51.1 million, assuming an initial public offering price of \$14.00 per share (the mid-point of the range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$58.9 million.
+We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$36.1 million, assuming an initial public offering price of \$10.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$41.7 million.

 The primary purposes of this offering are to create a public market for our common stock and facilitate future access to public capital markets.
 We presently intend to use the proceeds for various purposes, including product development costs (currently expected to account for approximately 50% of the proceeds), sales and marketing activities (currently expected to account for approximately 30% of the proceeds), general corporate purposes and working capital (currently expected to account for the remaining 20% of the proceeds).
 Prospective investors are cautioned that the amounts listed in the prior sentence reflect our current expectations only and may differ materially from our actual uses based on certain factors, including, without limitation, our market opportunities, our strategy, our competition, our revenue and expense levels and the adequacy of our available cash resources.
-We undertake no obligation to update publicly these forward-looking statements for any reason, even if new information becomes available or other events occur in the future.